alexarnimueller/surf/README.md

 python surf2ord.py --help
 ```

+If the SURF file does not contain any or only partial provenance information, the user can provide personal information with the `--username`, `--email`, `--orcid` and `--organization` options.

 ### ORD to SURF
 To translate protocol buffers files used by the open reaction database back into the SURF format, run the following:
 ```bash